schiz21c/CDListPy/README.md

 ./CDListPy.py
 ```

 - Optional: Run setup_img2py if you want to change the icon.
-This will make "res.py" file
+This will create a "res.py" file.
 ```
 ./setup_img2py.py
 ```